FindMySchool LogoFindMySchool

 Trust culture is prominent.
 The Northern Education Trust “NORTHERN Model” is openly published, and includes a heavy focus on standards, behaviour expectations, teaching and learning quality, and enrichment as a core strand.
 For parents, that usually translates into a consistent approach across year groups, plus shared systems for assessment and intervention.

-Ranked 1,586th in England and 2nd in Barnsley for GCSE outcomes (FindMySchool ranking based on official data).
+Ranked 1,967th in England for GCSE attainment and 3rd in Barnsley for overall secondary outcomes (FindMySchool ranking based on official data).
 This places the school broadly in line with the middle 35% of schools in England (25th to 60th percentile), which is consistent, steady performance rather than “peaks and troughs”.

-On the metrics available for this school, the 2024 picture is mixed but readable:
+On the metrics available for this school, the 2024-25 / 2025 dataset picture is mixed but readable:

 What this means in practice is a school that is competitive locally, with outcomes that are credible and improving in areas, but not uniformly strong across every measure.
 The best way to interpret the negative Progress 8 is not “students do badly”, but “the school has work to do to ensure all groups make consistently strong progress”, especially for those who may need sharper adaptation or stretch.